 Decomposition of species pools into defined groups based on shared attributes, such as response or functional traits, are widely used to predict community change following environmental perturbation (Lavorel et al. 1999).
 While effective in capturing key mechanisms of community assembly, these approaches are sensitive to the biotic and abiotic context of their underlying observations; accelerating effects of climate change are likely to shift both the mean and variance of climatic conditions experienced by many ecosystems, potentially restructuring the core species groups needed to capture community responses .

-In our study, patterns of community turnover during an extreme drought were best captured by four distinct species groups, despite expert models often describing a three-state system in California annual grasslands.
+In our study, patterns of community turnover during an extreme multi-year drought were best captured by four distinct species groups, as compared to expert models often describing a three-state system in California annual grasslands under more typical annual precipitation variations.
 Two identified species groups – dominated by native species and invasive annual grasses – largely followed the divisions made in initial seeding compositions and classic state-transition models of California annual grasslands.
 However, we found evidence to partition naturalized annual species into two separate vegetation groups.

 This unique partitioning likely arose due to the unique conditions of our experimental study, defined by a historic drought.
 While classic species group definitions have proven useful under climatic norms, novel environmental contexts may drive distinctions between species with historically similar responses.

-In our study, drought may operate on existing trait variation present among naturalized annual species.
+In our study, drought operates on existing trait variation present among naturalized annual species.
 Avena fatua and Bromus diandrus, primary constituents of the Resistant Annual state, are observed to have different positions along the leaf economic spectrum relative to other annual grasses such as Bromus hordeacous and Lolium perenne, key indicator species of the Transient Annual state (Sandel and Low 2019).
-Increased leaf thickness is observed to generally correlate with drought resistance (Poorter et al. 2009) and may predict vegetation responses in Meditteranean systems (Pérez-Ramos et al. 2012); however, plants exhibit varied functional strategies to cope with drought, and relationships between traits and drought tolerance are often complex (Fernández and Reynolds 2000).
+Increased leaf thickness is observed to generally correlate with drought resistance (Poorter et al. 2009) and may predict vegetation responses in Mediterranean systems (Pérez-Ramos et al. 2012); however, plants exhibit varied functional strategies to cope with drought, and relationships between traits and drought tolerance are often complex (Fernández and Reynolds 2000).

 Across ecosystems, novel environmental conditions are expected to produce outcomes that deviate from long-term observations.
 Shifting climatic means and variances have been observed to restructure dominance relationships in grassland systems (Kardol et al. 2010), differentially shift species phenology (Zavaleta et al. 2003), and generally produce complex relationships with drivers of ecosystem properties.
 In California annual grasslands, for example, productivity under simulated global change has been found to exhibit a unimodal response to precipitation, though this relationship varied with nitrogen availability and CO2 concentration (Zhu et al. 2016).